-Are you often distracted from what you’re doing or just not present to who you’re with?
+Are you often distracted from what you’re doing or just not present in your own life?

-Let’s face it, in our over-wired world, most of us feel pressure to get more done, with less, faster… all while digital distractions compete relentlessly for our attention.
-Left unchecked, the 24/7 pace and pressures of our lives can leave us moving through our days mindlessly in autopilot, missing out on being present to ourselves and to life itself.
+Let’s face it, in our over-wired world, most of us feel pressure to get more done, faster, with less—all while digital distractions compete relentlessly for our attention.
+Left unchecked, the 24/7 pace and pressures of our lives can leave us moving through our days on autopilot, missing out on being present to ourselves and to life itself.

 While mindfulness has become a new buzzword—giving birth to a whole industry in corporate training and well-being programs—the practice of mindfulness goes back thousands of years.
 Biblical scriptures encouraged us to “be still” and become present to God.
 A powerful mindfulness practice if ever there was one.